 - Duet assesses for value-alignment and match between program and applicant.

-The most common one is CASPer is a situational judgement test and an online screening tool adopted by a growing number of medical and other health profession schools to evaluate certain key personal and professional characteristics relevant to the medical profession, such as professionalism, ethics, communication, and empathy.
+The most common one is CASPer, a situational judgement test and an online screening tool adopted by a number of medical and other health profession schools to evaluate certain key personal and professional characteristics relevant to the medical profession, such as professionalism, ethics, communication, and empathy.
 The incorporation of CASPer into the holistic review process is an additional way to evaluate each applicant as an individual, weighing personal attributes in equal or similar measure with academic metrics and life experiences.
 Similar to the Multiple Mini Interview (MMI), CASPer is designed to evaluate core personal characteristics.
 However, while the MMI is used to assess these personal attributes in the interview phase, CASPer results are considered a reliable and predictive screening tool to assess personal attributes in the pre-interview screening phase of the holistic review process.
 Not all medical schools employ CASPer in the same way: some use it more as a pre-screening tool leading up to a possible interview offer, others more as a part of the whole review process in general; some schools may recommend applicants to take it, others require it.

 In terms of preparation, here are a few basic tips:

 - Although no special training, discipline-specific knowledge or experience are required to take CASPer, you will benefit from familiarizing yourself with the test format, timing and the technical environment in which the test will be provided, and by reflecting on the key competencies a medical school admissions committee may be looking for because it is these competencies that are likely to be tested in your CASPer.
 Familiarization with the test format will also reduce anxiety and prevent annoying technical issues on test day.
+See Acuity Insight's CASPer preparatory resources.

 - During the test it is important that you read each scenario carefully using only the information provided in the video or statement to formulate your responses, striving not to make assumptions or at least being cognizant of the assumptions you may be making.
 Your honest answers should draw from your general knowledge and life experience.

 In 2020, Altus unveiled CASPer Snapshot, another shorter form of virtual, asynchronous testing consisting of just three questions, which candidates only have two minutes to answer--on video--with no retakes.
 Responses are then sent to the allopathic and osteopathic medical schools that require the CASPer test.
-It is up to the individual medical schools how they will use the answers.
+It is up to the individual medical schools how they will use the answers. *Snapshot will be phased out during the upcoming cycle.

 Kira Talent Interview